vmware/vcd-api-tools/README.md

 The projects in this folder are tools for working with the vCloud Director APIs.

 ## Bindings Generator ##
-A command line tool for generating Typescript bindings for vCD's XML-based REST API is available in `bindings-generator`.
+A command line tool for generating Typescript and Python bindings for vCD's XML-based REST API is available in `bindings-generator`.
 The bindings generator can be executed like any typical application.
 For instance, execution through Maven:

+For `Typescript`:
 `mvn exec:java -Dexec.mainClass="com.vmware.vcloud.bindings.generator.BindingsGenerator" -Dexec.args="--help"`

+For `Python`:
+`mvn exec:java -Dexec.mainClass="com.vmware.vcloud.bindings.generator.PythonBindingsGenerator" -Dexec.args="--help"`

 will output the usage info:

 ```
-Usage: BindingsGenerator [options]
   Options:
     -h, --help
       Prints this help message